-This article about the sliding-X knot is part of the e-book - The Trad Climber's Guide To Problem Solving.
+This article about the sliding-X knot is part of the book - The Trad Climber's Guide To Problem Solving.

-The main advantage of using a self-equalizing anchor is that it distributes the load equally between the anchor pieces.
-This puts less force on each piece, therefore decreasing the likelihood of anchor point failure.
+The main advantage of using a self-equalizing anchor is that it continues to distribute the load equally between the anchor pieces as the loading direction changes.
+This maintains a lower force on each piece, therefore decreasing the likelihood of anchor point failure.
+This is especially useful when equalizing marginal pieces of lead protection.

 The sliding-X is useful for: